 Partnership Farms Owned Via Joint Ventures.
-We currently own three farms through joint venture arrangements with a third party financing source.
+We currently own three farms through joint venture arrangements with a third party partner.
 Our first farm in Mexico (which we refer to as Asideros 1), consisting of approximately 5,149 acres of land near Tizimin, in the Yucatan Peninsula of Mexico.
 The second farm (which we refer to as Asideros 2), consisting of approximately 5,100 acres, is located adjacent to the first farm.
-In 2011, we acquired our third farm (which we refer to as Asideros 3), consisting of approximately 5,557 acres, that is located approximately five miles from the first two Mexican farms.
+In 2012, we acquired our third farm (which we refer to as Asideros 3), consisting of approximately 5,557 acres, that is located approximately five miles from the first two Mexican farms.
 Asideros 1 and 2 have been previously prepared and planted with over 6.0 million Jatropha trees.
 Asideros 1 was planted with more than 20 varieties of Jatropha trees from around the world.
-In part because of this diversity, the seed production capabilities of Asideros 1 are uncertain and have not met initial seed production estimates.
-As a result, we are currently focusing our operational efforts on Asideros 2, as this farm has more of the Jatropha varieties that, we believe, have the greatest potential for production.
-We plan to utilize the germplasm selections from some high-yield varieties growing on Asideros 2 or from our other breeding programs, to improve the varieties grown on Asideros 1.
+In part, because of this diversity, the seed production capabilities of Asideros 1 are uncertain and have not met our initial seed production estimates.
+As a result, we have been focusing our operational efforts on Asideros 2, as this farm has more of the Jatropha varieties that, we believe, have the greatest potential for production.
+With proper funding, we plan to utilize the germplasm selections from some high-yield varieties growing on Asideros 2 or from our other breeding programs, to improve the varieties grown on Asideros 1.
 In 2014, we began cultivation on a portion of Asideros 3, with an annual oil seed crop, to determine the best agronomics and cultivation practices and to confirm yields.
 To date, we have acquired all the permits and certifications necessary to develop Asideros 3 as an energy farm but have not yet commenced commercial scale operations on that farm.
 On the first two farms, all the necessary roads and support infrastructure have been developed to support all necessary operations.
 The Jatropha trees on Asideros 2 are expected to gradually mature to become fruit bearing trees.
-Sales revenues generated from Asideros 1 and 2 to date have primarily consisted of the sale of Jatropha seeds for propagation, the production
+Neither of our two Mexico Jatropha farms currently have sufficient high-yield varieties of Jatropha trees to be commercially via